-Illinois law also provides that the IWO form provide all the rights and duties of employers.
-A new Illinois law creates a new duty of employers which goes into effect July 1, 2017.
-No doubt this is the result of the legislature largely gutting the previous law regarding penalties upon employers who fail to withhold and the attendant problems for DHFS in IV-D type cases, etc.
+Illinois law also states that the IWO form must provide all the rights and duties of employers.
+A new Illinois law creates a duty on employers which went into effect July 1, 2017.
+This was the result of the legislature largely gutting the previous law regarding penalties upon employers who fail to withhold and the attendant problems for DHFS in IV-D type cases, etc.

 The Federal OMB form itself technically expires July 2017.
 However, the post July 2017 form has not been approved by the Federal OMB yet.
 As of this date, we are not certain when it will be released.
-Don Ray Esq, of Rockford has informed me that as of June 2017, the close to final bill will be circulated with the majority of the updates, etc., that will be incorporated into the newest version.
-And thank you to Don Ray for providing valued information, the topic of this post.
+Don Ray Esq, of Rockford has informed me that as of July 2017, the close to final bill has been circulated with the majority of the updates, etc., that will be incorporated into the newest version.

-The changes to Illinois law regarding Income Withholding forms is yet one more area where child support in Illinois has a triple witching “hour” on midnight June 30, 2017.
+The changes to Illinois law regarding Income Withholding forms is yet one more area where child support in Illinois had a triple witching “hour” on midnight June 30, 2017.

-The currently effective statutory scheme will no longer exist regarding child support;
+The previously effective statutory scheme will no longer exists regarding child support;

-- The form withholding notice approved by the OMB technically will go out of date.
+- Withholding Notice “Expiration” Date: The form withholding notice approved by the OMB technically will go out of date.
 The current form is available here:

-Illinois family lawyers seeking to enforce child support should also be aware of new provisions added to the Income Withholding for Support Act: 750 ILCS 28/50.5 new.
+Illinois family lawyers seeking to enforce child support should also be aware of new provisions added to the Income Withholding for Support Act: 750 ILCS 28/50.5.
 It is titled, “Administrative fines imposed by the Department of Healthcare and Family Services.”

-And goes to an issue that I have been promoting for some time — the importance and need for a unified state form income withholding notice, as updated from time to time to take into consideration both the ongoing requirements of the Federal form as well as continuing developments in Illinois law.
-Accordingly, the form currently being used for income withholding notices will no longer be consistent with the statutory requirements as of July 1, 2017.
+And this goes to the importance and need for a unified state form income withholding notice, as updated from time to consider both the ongoing requirements of the Federal form as well as continuing developments in Illinois law.
+Accordingly, the form currently being used for income withholding notices is no longer be consistent with the statutory requirements as of July 1, 2017.
 All Illinois lawyers should be aware of this!

 The new legislation providing for an enhanced remedy available to DHFS that provides: